carlossabrido/Karting-Backend/readme.md

 - Clients should have access to their personal information
 - Clients can modify their own bookings
 - Clients can make a review
+- Clients can modify his personal information
-- Admin can delete a review from
+- Admin can delete a review from anyone
 - Admins can see information from anyone
 - Admin can modify bookings from anyone
 - Admin can delete any user